ricocatford/black-dog-shop/README.md

 ### Installation and Development
 I have used my own local environment using PyCharm as my main IDE.
 As mentioned above I have used Python 3.10 and on top of it, Django for routing and rendering HTML templates.

-For my environment variables during local development I put them into a "env.py" file and made sure I added it to ".gitignore" in order to avoid compromising my secret keys in any commit to GitHub.
+For my environment variables during local development I put them into a env.py file and made sure I added it to .gitignore in order to avoid compromising my secret keys in any commit to GitHub.
 It's important to avoid this at all costs.

 Note: **even deleting them afterwards would compromise them because people can search through your commits and find them anyways.**